Plan a day visiting the Polynesian Cultural Center, located in

 It’s simply amazing to view Hawaii’s raw beauty in a giant IMAX HD experience!
 The Hawaiian Journey runs about every 30 minutes.

 The Ukulele Experience Gallery – If you love the magical sounds of the ukulele that was originally introduced to Hawaii by the Portuguese back in 1879, then make sure to stop through the new Ukulele Experience Gallery.

-If you managed to see all that the Polynesian Cultural Center offers, or looking to kill some time before your luau starts, consider taking a 35
+you've somehow managed to see all that the Polynesian Cultural Center offers, and are looking to kill some time before your luau starts, consider taking a 35

 Voted as one of the best luaus on the island, the Polynesian Cultural Center puts on a memorable experience!

 This 90 minute production tells a story of life from beginning to end that weaves through the different Polynesian cultures.
 The magic of the open air stage, the special effects, and the performances given, is what makes this an award winning production.
 This show usually sells out, so don’t wait to get your tickets!

 park opens up at 12 PM daily (except closed on Sundays), and I’d advise